 For travel on Qantas, its own search tool is king.
 You can browse Classic Flight Reward seats without logging in, and see what taxes are required as well.

 The Qantas site also includes most of its partners including American Airlines, British Airways, Cathay Pacific, Emirates, Fiji Airways, Japan Airlines, Malaysia Airlines, Qatar Airways and more.
-The site is a great first port of call if you are trying to use Qantas Points.
+Having said that, availability on Qatar Airways is extremely limited, and you can’t search online for flights originating in Doha.
+Still, the site is a great first port of call if you are trying to use Qantas Points.

 Just beware that sometimes the website will still show results where one leg (usually the longer flight) is in a lower class than what you searched for.